Finschia/finschia-sdk/x/foundation/README.md

 The message handling should fail if:

-* the authority is not the module's authority.
+* the authority is not the current censorship's authority.
 * provided `Authorization` is not implemented.
 * `Authorization.MsgTypeURL()` is not defined in the router (there is no defined handler in the app router to handle that Msg types).